-The Critical Care Unit is a 23 bedded unit with the funded capacity to take up to the equivalent of 14 level three (Intensive Care Society definition) patients.
-The beds are flexed between Level three and Level two (some Level one) according to patient need.
+The Critical Care Unit is a 27 bedded unit with the funded capacity to take up to the equivalent of 14 level three (Intensive Care Society definition) patients.
+The beds are flexed between Level three and Level two according to patient need.
 The nursing level is adjusted according to the patient’s level of care.

-There are six isolation rooms and of these, four isolation rooms are state of art, equipped with positive pressure lobby’s.
+There are seven isolation rooms and four of these are state of the art isolation rooms.
 These were built as part of the unit expansion which completed in March 2014.

-During the last financial year (2014/5) we cared for approximately 1,400 patients.
+During the last financial year (2016/17) we cared for approximately 1,400 patients.
 The case mix is made up of elective surgery, emergency surgical and emergency medical admissions.
-The Trust is a tertiary referral centre for patients requiring Hepatobiliary, Upper Gastrointestinal surgery, Facial Maxillary surgery and we also specialise in Gynaecological oncology surgery.
+The Trust is a tertiary referral centre for patients requiring Hepatobiliary, Upper Gastrointestinal surgery, ENT, Facial Maxillary surgery, Urology and Gynaecological oncology surgery.

 Evidenced based surgical pathways are used to guide the care of many of our elective surgical patients.